 Stuck on forms or no ride?
 Borrow a brain—free, no shame.

-1. Find Backup: Neighbour, relative, or NGO like Edhi/local masjid volunteer.
+- Find a Backup: a Neighbor, a relative, or an NGO like Edhi/local masjid volunteer.
 Or hit the PSER helpline for an “educated helper” referral.

-2. Team Up: Share your docs via WhatsApp.
-They log in for you (with permission—your CNIC only).
+- Team Up: Share your docs via WhatsApp.
+They log in for you (with your permission—only your CNIC).

 This saves headaches for low-literacy folks—the government encourages it.
 One auntie in Faisalabad got hers via a church NGO; zero hassle.